Susannah Dickey

 Susannah Dickey is a novelist and poet from Derry in Northern Ireland.

 Dickey received an Eric Gregory Award from the Society of Authors in 2020.

-Her first novel, Tennis Lessons, was published by Doubleday UK in 2020.
-Her second novel, Common Decency, followed in 2022, and was reviewed in The Times, the Irish Times and The Guardian.
-She has published several poetry pamphlets, including I had some very slight concerns (The Lifeboat Press, 2017), Genuine human values (The Lifeboat Press, 2018), Bloodthirsty for Marriage (Bad Betty Press, 2020) and Oh!
+Her first novel, Tennis Lessons, was published by Doubleday in 2020.
+Her second novel, Common Decency, followed in 2022, and was reviewed in The Times, The Irish Times and The Guardian.

+She has published several poetry pamphlets, including I Had Some Very slight Concerns (The Lifeboat Press, 2017), Genuine Human Values (The Lifeboat Press, 2018), Bloodthirsty for Marriage (Bad Betty Press, 2020) and Oh!
 (The Lifeboat Press, 2022).
-Her first collection of poetry, Isdal, will be published by Picador in September 2023.
+Her first collection of poetry, ISDAL, was published by Picador in September 2023.
+In 2024 it became the winner of the inaugural PEN Heaney Prize.